 black money, terrorism, and poor people in one bold and innovative move

-by declaring most of the currency in circulation to not be legal tender.
+by declaring most of the currency in circulation to no longer be legal

 We are fortunate that we can get by without much cash in hand.
 We eat

 mostly what we grow, or is grown nearby in the village, and what few

 additional expenses we have (e.g., milk) have so far been met by the